The Calibre Two Cubed just feels right

 What’s new for 2020?

 All but the name is new.
 Frame lengths have grown by 10mm, the BB height has been lowered, the head angle has been slackened and seat angle steepened.
 In non-bike geek parlance that means it’s faster and even easier to ride.
 It’s a good thing then that Calibre has also upgraded the brakes to Tektro hydraulic units, that self-adjust with pad wear.
 The addition of a 2×9 transmission will mean less dropped chains and fewer oily hands, while lock on grips will stop them from spinning like throttles at the first sign of rain.
+That price was never going to last, unfortunately, and as such the Calibre Two Cubed is now £449.
+It remains, however, an absolute bargain.

 Sub £375* Hardtail of the Year: Calibre Two Cubed review